syatheen/NIDIS/nidis/model/nclimdiv/spatial_resolution/README.txt

 -> SNODAS/InfoArrays_ClimDivsSplit_V3.py  : 96: 'SNODAS'
      Note that this SNODAS/InfoArrays_ClimDivsSplit_V3.py is the initial code structure, have to change this to final structure.

+-> ESA_CCI/InfoArrays_ClimDivs_DailyCollToMonthly.py  :  97: 'ESA_CCI'
+     Note that this ESA_CCI/InfoArrays_ClimDivs_DailyCollToMonthly.py is the initial code structure, have to change this to final structure.